Help Others Restore Integrity 5 Big Questions About Christians and Porn

 In 2014, The Barna Group published a shocking survey which found that 64% of Christian men and 33% of Christian women view porn regularly.
 Though widely cited, the sample size was limited.

-The Porn Phenomenon, published two years later by The Barna Group and Josh McDowell Ministries, provides some of the best data we have about Christians and porn use compared to the rest of the United States.2 According to the study:
+Beyond The Porn Phenomenon, published in 2024 by The Barna Group and Pure Desire Ministries, provides the most current data we have about Christians and porn use compared to the rest of the United States.2 According to this study:

-Additionally, over the last few years of working with churches to implement accountability solutions, Karen Potter, Director of Sales, observed that dying churches were more likely to have unaddressed pornography problems in their congregations.
+Additionally, over the last few years of working with churches to implement accountability solutions, Karen Potter, Covenant Eyes Director of Church Outreach, observed that dying churches were more likely to have unaddressed pornography problems in their congregations.
 This tracks with Samuel Perry’s conclusions in his book Addicted to Lust: practicing Christians are less likely to watch porn, but they are more likely to feel extreme guilt or shame over their porn use, and to self-identify as addicted.3

 See related: Why do I feel Shame from Watching Porn?